Thrive Approach Adolescence Licensed Practitioner Course

 - How to use Thrive-Online to assess the social and emotional needs of students, in small groups and individually.

 - How to develop and implement action plans that support the needs of students who struggle to access learning, and how to review their progress.

 - Common strategies for embedding Thrive in your setting and supporting your colleagues to work more effectively with young people.

-Successful completion of this course leads to Thrive Licensed Practitioner for Adolescence status.
+Successful completion of this course leads to Thrive Licenced Practitioner for Adolescence status.
 You will have acquired the additional skills and knowledge to implement the Thrive Approach to benefit all students (right-time), and be able to work with individual students needing additional support (reparative).

 To maintain your Licenced status you must attend Thrive CPD courses and actively use Thrive-Online.
 The annual criteria is to gain 10 CPD points and profile/re-profile a minimum of three individuals.

 James Brindley Academy, Bell Barn Road, Birmingham, B15 2AF